 - Heroes welcome challenges— It is easy to fall into a routine and stay in your comfort zone.
 Unfortunately, that is often an environment of stagnation and status quo.
 Heroes ask questions and seek out innovation.
 Heroes are willing to take calculated risks, try new strategies and seek new experiences that benefit not only themselves but the company as a whole.
 Heroes turn obstacles into opportunities.

 - Heroes know their gifts–Heroes not only spend time looking for ways to improve the world around them through their work, but they also look inward and recognize their own gifts and talents.
-They know how to maximize those gifts and can move forward in using them with confidence.
-Heroes also know how to recognize and motivate their co-workers to use their gifts as well.
+They know how to maximize those gifts and then move forward in using them with confidence.
+Heroes know how to recognize and motivate their co-workers to use their gifts as well.

 Being a hero in your career story isn’t defined by the type of job that you do.
 It is defined by how you do your job and your attitude when you do it.